kerusan/TinyMCEView/README.md

 ## Todo

 There is lots of room for improvments and fixes.
-It would be nice to have bindings working and also some theme more like Aristo2.
+It would be nice to have bindings working and also some theme improvments more like Aristo2.
 Configuration may also be easier to do with no subclassing.
 Please give feedback on how you are using the view.

 Kerusan